 The two Prime Minister that kept going for the full five years, Douglas Home and Major, both lost.

 Sometimes Prime Ministers probably got it wrong as with Callaghan, who might well have won in 1978 before industrial disputes affected the Government’s popularity the following winter, and Gordon Brown, who probably would have won if he had called an election soon after he succeeded Blair in 2007 and before the economic crisis.

 Fixed Term Parliaments

 The Fixed Term Parliaments Act, 2011 removed the PM’s right to call the election so that the next election would be 7 May 2015 as long as the Coalition did not collapse and Labour and the Liberal Democrats combine to win a vote of no confidence in Parliament.
-The one after that will be 2020 and so on.
+On paper, the one after that would be 2020 and so on.

 The Act provides for elections every five years, whereas they have more often been every four or less and most other European countries have four.